Maia-Everett/lintian.eu/_posts/2023-11-18-warcraft-retrospective-2.md

 Like with the human manual, the various buildings and units are described next.
 Peon, grunt, spearman (who throws spears), raider, and catapult, all identical in stats to the corresponding human units; no big surprises here.

 Notably, the orc caster units are the necrolyte, described as having "power over all things dark and evil", and the warlock, commanding "the energies of the underworld" and "the very essence of evil".
 That's some [card-carrying villainy](https://tvtropes.org/pmwiki/pmwiki.php/Main/CardCarryingVillain) out there.
 The neutral creatures are described as well, and we learn the origin of the ogres (they came from the orcs' world through the portal, and hate both races) and the daemons (they're hellspawn "forged in the fires of Hades", summoned by warlocks).

+Interesting lore tidbits:

+* Warlocks are followers of the underworld, which seems to be synonymous with Hades.
+* The necrolyte Raise Dead spell works by binding the bodies of the dead to Hell, creating soulless armies.
+* "When an Orc dies, his soul descends into Hades for judgment, and his essence is divided into good and evil."
+Implying that orcs are not *wholly* evil!

 So to summarize: the human kingdom in this world has generic medieval European aesthetics and a Christian-coded human religion, worshiping God, complete with crosses.
 There's also a Hell, clearly inspired by pop culture depictions also based on Christianity.
 We don't know if Hell, Hades and the underworld are the same thing, but it's probably a safe bet to assume that they're intended to be synonyms.